Andrew8667/My-Movies-Lists/README.md

 ## Introduction / Summary

-**My Movies Lists** is a full-stack web application built with **React (Vite)** and **Java Spring Boot**, using **MySQL** for data persistence.
-Motivated by my passion for movies and reviewing, this app enables users to:

-- Explore a vast catalog of movies
+**My Movies Lists** is a full-stack web application built with **React, Vite, and JavaScript** on the frontend and **Java Spring Boot** on the backend, using **MySQL** as the database.
+Motivated by my passion for movies and reviewing, this app enables users to explore a vast catalog of movies, view detailed information, rate films, and organize their ratings into personalized custom lists.
-- View detailed movie information
-- Rate and review films
-- Organize their ratings into personalized **custom lists**

 ## Demo